 Driving habits can also affect your car's fuel efficiency.
 One way to reduce your gas consumption is to use cruise control.
 Allowing the car to decide when to apply acceleration at high speeds can increase fuel economy 10 to 15 percent over leaving the task up to your [lead] foot.
 You can also save fuel by slowing down.
 This is difficult when interstate speeds are often 70 to 75 mph, but studies show that gas mileage decreases rapidly at speeds greater than 60 mph.

 Driving is an inherently dangerous activity, but when on a road trip you may pass through areas where hazards also include bad weather and crime.
-Weather can be especially scary for anyone unknowingly in the path of severe weather, so it's important that you stay aware of the forecast.
-Bring along a weather radio and tune in for watches and warnings if bad weather is looming.
+Weather can be especially scary for anyone unknowingly in the path of a severe storm, so it's important that you stay aware of the forecast.
+Check your phone or the radio every now and then to tune in for watches and warnings if bad weather is looming.
 Consider pulling over for a little while if conditions look especially perilous.

-When it comes to crime, most areas of the country are very safe, but it only takes one burglary to put a damper on your road trip.
-While traveling, be aware of your surroundsings and act like you know where you're going and what you're doing - even if you don't.
+When it comes to crime, most travel areas are safe, but it only takes one issue to put a damper on your road trip.
+While traveling, be aware of your surroundings and act like you know where you're going and what you're doing - even if you don't.
 Criminals sometimes target cars with travel materials like roadmaps in the front seat and tourists who look confused.
 At hotels and restaurants, try to park your car where you can keep an eye on it, especially if you have luggage in or on top of your vehicle.
 If you need to stop for a food or bathroom break, choose rest areas, gas stations, or restaurants that are busy and well lit.
+Don't carry all of your cash on your person so in the event of a lost wallet or bag, you won't be left without any money.

 Tip: Look up the local Outer Banks weather forecast.